 As air passes through the nostrils on its way to pulmonary alveoli it can be subject to smooth, laminar flow, or the chaotic eddies of turbulent flow.
 Any point of narrowing in an already small airway can make a sound.
-I liken it to my my 2 year old trying to breath through a recorder.
+I liken it to my 2 year old trying to breathe through a recorder.
 If I want silence I need to remove the narrow mouthpiece, the part that starts the noise.

 As it passes inwards through a narrowed larynx (for whatever reason) we may hear stridor and as it gets to the narrowed bronchial tree of an asthmatic (for example) we may hear a wheeze.
 If the air hunger is great enough we don’t need a stethoscope to hear these noises, you can hear them from the end of the bed.
 These noises, coupled with the grunt of a child trying to generate enough PEEP to keep their alveoli from collapsing, are the sounds of respiratory distress.
 In the pre-verbal child, then, there seem to be a number of overlaps with veterinary science.

-Embarrassment of the circulatory system is much harder to spot.
+An embarrassment of the circulatory system is much harder to spot.